"Spend my money": Shatta Bandle flaunts handsome son, reminds GH of his wealth

 Ghanaians react to the video

-Social media users who thronged the comment section of the video laughed at the reaction of the Shatta Bandle
+Social media users who thronged the comment section of the video laughed at the reaction of Shatta Bandle.

 i pray everyone seeing this comment should succeed in everything he/she is doing in life